 Temple University considers the health and safety of its students studying abroad to be one of its top priorities, as the ability to remain healthy and safe while overseas is paramount to a successful study abroad experience.
 While no organization or institution can guarantee the safety of participants, the risks can be significantly reduced if program staff, students, parents, and advisers at the host and home institutions all work together.
 We encourage students to take responsibility in their personal planning for study abroad to ensure a healthy and safe term overseas.

 Students accepted to study abroad are provided with a Program Manual, which provides detailed guidelines on how to prepare for study abroad with regard to health and safety.
 We encourage students to review this information thoroughly and share it with their parents and family.

 Student health overseas

 Student physical and mental well-being is a fundamental component of a successful and happy stay abroad.
 Participants should plan ahead and schedule a check-up with physician, dentist, counselor, and eye-care specialist prior to departure.
 Even mild physical or psychological disorders can become serious under the stresses of life while studying abroad and away from regular support systems.
-If a student has a pre-existing physical or mental health condition, we urge them to discuss this with an Associate Director at Education Abroad, as well as the program director or someone on the program staff immediately.
+If a student has a pre-existing physical or mental health condition, we urge them to discuss this with a program manager or associate director at Education Abroad, as well as the program director or someone on the program staff immediately.
 If a health related issue arises while abroad, staff on-site are knowledgeable of local resources and are usually in the best position to resolve issues quickly.